 If it is determined by the college that the student is not able to complete his/her master's degree without surpassing the time frame indicated above, the student will be placed on Financial Aid Suspension.

 Financial Aid Warning

 Students that are not meeting either the qualitative and/or the quantitative measurements at the end of a term are placed on Financial Aid Warning the ensuing term of enrollment.
 Students are allowed to receive financial aid during the Financial Aid Warning period.
-A student receives only one Financial Aid Warning term while at Doane College.
+A student receives only one Financial Aid Warning term while at Doane University.
 The student will be notified in writing of their Financial Aid Warning status.

 Financial Aid Suspension

 Financial Aid Suspension occurs following the term of Financial Aid Warning or any subsequent term after the Warning term if the student fails to achieve the minimum CGPA and/or the 75 percent completion rate.
 Students are not eligible to receive Title IV Federal financial aid if on suspension and are notified in writing of his/her Financial Aid Suspension status.

 Students may be able to continue taking coursework, however, they are not able to receive Title IV federal aid funds and will need to pay at their own expense.
 Financial Aid Suspension can also occur without a warning period if it is not mathematically possible for the student to make Satisfactory Academic Progress the following term.

 If the student has experienced extenuating circumstances which have impeded his/her ability to make satisfactory academic progress, the student may appeal his/her suspension.
 The contents of the academic program are determined on a case-by-case basis dependent on the circumstances, and whether or not it is a qualitative or quantitative issue which has caused the financial aid suspension.
 Examples of extenuating circumstances include: death of a relative, personal injury or illness of the student, family medical emergency, etc.